rebelsky/csc207c/_eboards/eboard20-2.md

 * We will likely spend a bit less time on ethics today than I had originally planned.
 I consider it ethical to make sure that you understand the sorting material in order to complete the assignment.
+    * We'll be fitting ethics discussions into some subsequent classes.
 * New office hour approach: Use the Outlook scheduling assistant to schedule 15-minute or 30-minute appointments.
 I'll generally say yes to requests during the day for times that I'm not booked..